Software Development

 Review the Reviewers

 Members of the award site can vote on and rate other sites.
-Let's review the reviewers to find someone who is actually honest as they seem to give every site too high a score in hopes when they post their own websites for nomination that they are returned the favor.
+Let's review the reviewers to find someone who is actually honest as most seem to give every site too high a score in hopes when they post their own websites for nomination that they are returned the favor.
 The ratings for the Monolith site there is only one honest review with everyone else giving this a 8+/10 except for this Bulgarian developer.
 Looking at her site it's pretty good for one there's a real scroll bar and everything has a purpose as this is a mix of a personal and business site which I would never mix but whatever.
 She clearly lays out the development process in the FAQ which I would promote to the front page and is an actual FAQ unlike the other site we reviewed earlier.
 The desktop view is not broken, a first!

 Design examples II